 The analysis used a qualitative grounded theory approach to code and categorize key words into concepts, elements and foundational components of meaningful engagement.
-The analysis focused on engagement with Indigenous Peoples as .
+The analysis focused primarily on engagement with Indigenous Peoples as most available information refers to Indigenous Peoples and their communities.
 The documents were sorted according to their applicability to either one of the following activities: marine management, scientific research, resource exploration and development, emergency preparedness/prevention/response, shipping and tourism or provided general commentary that applies across all activities.
 The reviewed documents included plans, guidelines, reports, papers, handouts, agreements, declarations, laws and policies.
-The reviewed documents were placed into a database which provided the basis for developing the analysis.
+The reviewed documents were placed into a database, which provided the basis for developing the analysis.

-These sources, stages of engagement, and sectors of activities were then cross compared to show the practices used or recommended by each source, stage of engagement, and for each sector.
-The recommendations and guidance of the Arctic Council were compared to Governments, Industry and Indigenous Peoples practices, and to a lesser degree to NGO/Academic and International bodies.
+These sources, stages of engagement, and sectors of activities were then cross-compared to show the practices used or recommended by each source, stage of engagement, and for each sector.
+The recommendations and guidance of the Arctic Council were compared to Governments, Industry, and Indigenous Peoples and local community’s practices, and to a lesser degree to NGO/Academic and International bodies of the United Nations.

-This is by no means a complete review of all practices concerning engagement with Indigenous Peoples.
+This is by no means a complete review of all practices concerning engagement with Indigenous Peoples and local communities.
 The documents reviewed provide a snapshot of some efforts and practices.
-This analysis sheds light on approaches outlined by the Arctic Council as well as government, Indigenous Peoples and industry.
-Although meaningful engagement does not have a single definition, the approaches outlined by these sources have some shared or commonly referenced elements.
+This analysis sheds light on approaches outlined by the Arctic Council as well as government, Indigenous Peoples and local communities, and industry.
+Although “meaningful engagement” does not have a single definition, the approaches outlined by these sources have some shared or commonly referenced elements.

-.2 Phase II - March 2018; 240 Documents
+6.2 Phase II - March 2018; [240 Documents]

-This analysis was on 240 additional (new) documents including 74 from Indigenous sources especially from Russia, and 102 documents, about half coming from international sources (Annex B).
-This analysis focusedArctic Council, Indigenous Peoples, Industry and Government sourcesbut did not include advisory documents from NGO/Academics.
-This analysis documents with national and regional government documents.
+This analysis was on 240 additional (new) documents including 74 from Indigenous sources, especially from Russia, and 102 government documents, about half coming from international sources (Annex B).
+This analysis focused on Arctic Council, Indigenous Peoples, local communities, Industry and Government sources for a total 240 entries, but did not include advisory documents from NGO/Academics, of which 111 entries were excluded from the analysis.
+This analysis combined United Nations’ documents with national and regional government documents.
 The analysis did not breakdown these documents according to stages or sectors.

 This analysis consisted of a scan of words done with a program that helped the researcher in coding key words and major themes.
 The analysis contained three components.
-First, a word frequency query across the documents was conducted and a list of the ten most frequent words within each actor category was created (see Annex B Table 3).
+First, a word frequency query across the documents was conducted, and a list of the ten most frequent words within each actor category was created (see Annex B Table 3).
 Second, a search of the documents for incidences of the term “meaningful consultation” and related phrases was conducted.
 This allowed a determination of how often these particular terms were referenced and how they were defined, understood and used in the documents.
-Third, a thematic framework or codebook was developed by grouping the keywords from the Phase 1 analysis in to six broad themes (Annex B Table 2).
+Third, a thematic framework or codebook was developed by grouping the keywords from the Phase 1 analysis in to six broad themes (Annex B, Table 2).

-Both quantitative and qualitative analyses were employed to identifyof meaningful engagement and commonalities and differences in approach to meaningful engagement.
-A thematic framework was developed with keywords that categorized into six themesCommunication, Involvement, Development, Self-Government, Indigenous Knowledge, and Mechanisms Facilitating Engagement).
+Both quantitative and qualitative analyses were employed to identify key components of meaningful engagement and commonalities and differences in approach to meaningful engagement.
+A thematic framework was developed with keywords that were categorized into six themes: Communication, Involvement, Development, Self-Government, Indigenous Knowledge, and Mechanisms Facilitating Engagement.
 For each theme and associated keywords, the percentage of sources and keyword frequency were analyzed and compared across the party categories.
 The qualitative part of the analyses used the results of the word frequency analysis and selected concepts or practices from the documents.